Bảo Đại: Abdication

 In 1945, the August Revolution succeeded and the Viet Minh forced the Imperial Vietnamese government to hand over power to them.
 Emperor Bảo Đại decided to abdicate, then he sent a telegram to the "People's Committee for National Salvation" in Hanoi: "In response to the Committee's call, I am ready to abdicate.
 Before this decisive moment in the nation's history, 'United we stand, Divided we fall'.
 I am ready to sacrifice all interests, so that national unity can be achieved, and request that the committee's representatives come to Hue soon for governmental takeover."

 On August 22, the Viet Minh seized power in Hanoi and many other places in the country.
 The emperor still hoped to remain on the throne by cooperating with the Viet Minh to form a new cabinet under a constitutional monarchy.
 Then he issued an edict inviting the Viet Minh leader to Hue to form a cabinet.

 On the morning of August 23, two Viet Minh envoys, Trần Huy Liệu and Cù Huy Cận arrived at the Imperial City of Huế.
 At the request of these two people, emperor Bảo Đại read the Abdication Declaration before thousands of people gathered at the Meridian Gate and handed over the imperial seal, sword and the other royal treasures to Tran Huy Lieu in afternoon of August 30, 1945.
 He became citizen "Vĩnh Thụy".
 This marked the end of a thousand years of Vietnamese monarchy.

 Post-abdication life

 Participating in Republic

 Later, Bảo Đại received the letter from Hồ Chí Minh inviting him to be the supreme advisor of the new government of the Democratic Republic of Vietnam that he later accepted.

 On September 2, at 5:00 am, two days after the abdication ceremony, citizen Vĩnh Thụy left Hue for Hanoi, with the position of advisor to the government and President Hồ Chí Minh waiting for him.
 The convoy consisted of two cars.
 The first car carrying Vĩnh Thụy was accompanied by Minister of Labor Le Van Hien.
 The other car carried Prince Vinh Can, cousin of Bảo Đại.
 After receiving the seal and sword, Tran Huy Lieu's delegation set off for Hanoi the day before.
 The new state did not have any cars, so the delegation used the former emperor's two private cars.

-The National assembly of the Democratic Republic of Vietnam on 2 March 1946, supreme advisor Vĩnh Thụy (Bảo Đại), sixth from right to left, next to President Hồ Chí Minh (middle).